Tovana-AI/gpt-memory/README.md

 print(beliefs)  # Output: {"beliefs": "- Suggest spending time with Charlie and Luna when user is feeling down\n- Suggest family activities with Lisa and Mai for emotional well-being\n- Recommend playing basketball for physical exercise and stress relief"}
 ```

-## 🧠 Belief Generation: The Secret Sauce
+## 🧠 Belief Generation

-Tovana introduces a new approach to LLM reasoning: actionable beliefs generated from user memory.
+GPT memory introduces a new approach to LLM reasoning: actionable beliefs generated from user memory.
 These beliefs provide personalized insights that can significantly enhance your agent's planning, reasoning and responses.

 ### Examples
 #### Input: